NightShade256/Ferrous/README.md

 ## Structure

-The 'interpreter' is divided into two parts,
+The 'interpreter' is divided into three parts,

 1. The `ch8-core` crate, as the name suggests, is the core interpreter backend.
 It must used to power a frontend.

 2. The frontend using SDL2, `ch8-sdl2` crate.

+3. The frontend using WASM, in `ch8-wasm` directory, see [WASM](#WASM) for more.

 This results in a resuable core.